 Difference Between Social Security Disability Insurance Benefits and Supplemental Security Income Benefits

-The SSA runs both programs, and the medical requirements for both are the same, although the two programs are very different.
+The SSA runs both programs, and the medical requirements are the same for both, although the two programs are very different.

 Social Security will pay SSDI benefits to you and sometimes to members of your family if you qualify medically and have worked — either for a business or yourself — and paid Social Security taxes.
 Under the SSA requirement, you earn one credit for each $1,320 of wages.
 You need to have earned 40 credits, 20 of which must have come in the last 10 years.
 Younger disabled workers require fewer credits.

 SSI provides benefits that are based on financial need, which is the best bet for anyone who has not earned enough credits or paid enough in Social Security taxes to qualify for SSDI.
-A means test is involved to determine eligibility:
+A means test is involved in determining eligibility: